adesombergh/yeety-book-test/docs/tasks/003-ui-components-library.md

 Install and configure shadcn/ui to provide a comprehensive set of accessible, customizable UI components for the application.

+**Note**: Refer to `docs/design-guidelines.md` for the complete visual direction, including brand colors, typography, and design principles that should guide the styling implementation.

 ## Deliverable

 - shadcn/ui installed and properly configured